 * Sterling erases most of its losses from last two sessions

-* Dollar index trades below a 16-month high hit on Monday
+* Dollar index falls from a 16-month high

 * Yen stuck in a narrow range, trades with a weak bias

 * Graphic: World FX rates in 2018 tmsnrt.rs/2egbfVh

 SINGAPORE, Nov 14 (Reuters) - The euro and sterling climbed higher on Wednesday as investor confidence rose on news Britain had struck a draft divorce deal with the European Union after more than a year of talks.